Coordinating Charitable Donations with Leontief Preferences: Leontief utilities with binary weights

-\Cref{thm:edrisceg} implies that the equilibrium distribution can be computed by solving the following program, with variables $u_i$ for all $i\in N$ and $\delta_{i,x}$ for all $i\in N, x\in A_i$.
+\Cref{thm:edrisceg} implies that the equilibrium distribution can be computed by solving the following program with variables $u_i$ for all $i\in N$ and $\delta_{i,x}$ for all $i\in N,\, x\in A_i$.

-Using standard algorithms for lexicographic max-min optimization \citep[see, e.g.,][Sect.~5.3]{Ehrg05a}, this program can be solved using at most $n$ linear programs.
+Again, using standard algorithms for lexicographic max-min optimization, this program can be solved using at most $n$ linear programs.

 Thus, we have three algorithms for computing the equilibrium distribution in the case of binary weights: one requires at most $m$ linear programs; one requires at most $n$ linear programs; and one requires a single convex (non-linear) program.
-It would be interesting to investigate which of these algorithms is most efficient in practice.
+It would be interesting to investigate which algorithms are most efficient in practice.

-Note that, for general Leontief utilities, equilibrium distributions do \emph{not} necessarily maximize the leximin vector of either the charities or the agents. \begin{example} [For general Leontief utilities, \edr, the conditional egalitarian rule, and the charity egalitarian rule are different from one another] There are three charities $x$, $y$, $z$, and two agents, both of whom contribute $30$.
-The values of Agent 1 are $(1,2,0)$ and the values of Agent 2 are $(0,1,1)$.
+Note that, for \emph{general} Leontief utilities, equilibrium distributions may neither maximize the leximin vector of the charities nor of the agents. \begin{example} Suppose there are three charities and two agents with the following valuations and contributions.

-The charity egalitarian rule returns the leximin-maximal distribution for charities (subject to decomposability), which is $(20,20,20)$ with decomposition $(20,10,0)$, $(0,10,20)$.
-It is not in equilibrium, since Agent 1 contributes to charity $x$, which is not critical.
+The \emph{charity egalitarian rule} returns the leximin-maximal distribution for charities (subject to decomposability), which is $(20,20,20)$ with decomposition $(20,10,0)+(0,10,20)$.
+It is not the equilibrium distribution since Agent 1 contributes to charity $a$, which is not critical.

-The conditional egalitarian rule returns the leximin-maximal distribution for agents (subject to decomposability), which is $(15,30,15)$, with utility vector $(15,15)$ and decomposition $(15,15,0)$, $(0,15,15)$.
-It is not in equilibrium, since Agent 2 contributes to charity $y$, which is not critical.
+The \emph{conditional egalitarian rule} returns the leximin-maximal distribution for agents (subject to decomposability), which is $(15,30,15)$, with utility vector $(15,15)$ and decomposition $(15,15,0)+(0,15,15)$.
+It is also not the equilibrium distribution since Agent 2 contributes to charity $b$, which is not critical.